Jean Alfred Fraissinet: After World War I

 Fraissinet would not be discharged from military service until 7 October 1919.

 In 1927, Jean Fraissinet replaced his father Alfred as head of the Compagnie Fraissinet, the family's shipping firm.
 Fraissinet married Mathilde Cyprien-Fabre, who was the daughter of a prominent shipping family, Compagnie Française de Navigation à Vapeur Cyprien Fabre (Fabre Line).
 In 1930, the two shipping firms, as well as a third line, integrated operations to mutually increase their commercial competitiveness.
 The following year, Fraissinet established two newspapers–Marseille-Soir and Marseille-Matin.

 The threeway alliance of shipping companies lasted until 1935; then Fraissinet consolidated the Fabre Line and the Compagnie Fraissinet and abandoned the third company to its fate.

 On 23 May 1937, he bought the historic Château Saint-Maur and its grounds from Sir Henry Laurens, the wealthy tobacconist.
 Fraissinet turned the property from its former agricultural uses of growing wheat, beets, and cotton into vineyards.

 Fraissinet returned to his country's service in World War II, rising to the rank of captain.
+In January 1941, he was made a member of the National Council of Vichy France.
 Following the war, in 1947 he bought another newspaper, Le Méridional.
 In 1952, he merged it with Sud-Est and La France de Marseille.

 As a culmination of the right wing nationalist views he espoused in his newspapers, he was elected to the National Assembly of France, as a member of the National Centre of Independents and Peasants party, on 30 November 1958.
 Jean Fraissinet passed direction of the family concern to his son Roland.
 During Jean Fraissinet's four years in political office, he was a staunch advocate of retaining a French Algeria, thus being opposed to Charles de Gaulle's policies.
 Fraissinet's term ended on 9 October 1962; he was not re-elected.

 The Fraissinet family shipping company docked its last ship in 1968, and withdrew entirely from the shipping business in 1974, ending 138 years of maritime service.

 Jean Fraissinet died in 1981 leaving behind him three children (Roland Fraissinet, Regis Fraissinet, Nadine Patricot-Fraissinet) and eight grandchildren (Hadrien Fraissinet, Eric Fraissinet, Marc Fraissinet, Dora Fraissinet, Ines Fraissinet, Philippe Patricot, Chantal Patricot, Noel Patricot).